2019 TAHITI SOLAR ECLIPSE CRUISE on the WIND SPIRIT

 JULY 7 Sunday: RETURN TO PAPEETE, TAHITI.

-This morning we arrive back into Papeete.
+This morning we arrive back into Papeete about 9:00am.
 Transfer to the airport for your flight home or extend in Tahiti as you choose.

 (L) Other things besides the eclipse that we might see from the deck include flying fish.
 Photo by LeRoy Maxfield.
 (R) Rainbow.
 Photo by Lynn Palmer from a ship in Papeete.